xmos/lib_xcore_c/lib_xcore_c/doc/rst/xcore_c.rst

     // Disable select events local to this function chanend_disable_trigger(c);
     chanend_disable_trigger(d);
-    // The chenends keep their setup should you wish to re-enable their triggering.
+    // The chanends keep their setup should you wish to re-enable their triggering.
   }

 After the ``handle_events()`` function has completed another equivalent function